 So it was with the inaugural Andamans Yacht Carnival.

-Before setting sail for the many beautiful islands, we were taken on a day trip around South Andaman Island and drove through villages, farms and salt laden agricultural land inundated by the 2004 Tsunami.
+Before setting sail for the many beautiful islands, we were taken on a day trip around South Andaman Island and were driven through villages, farms and salt laden agricultural land inundated by the 2004 Tsunami.
 Heartbreaking for the land owners.
 Little comfort to them that this terrible disaster has provided thousands of water birds with a new home.

-Our first stop was at a small public school where the children were bright and cheerful and anxious to sing to
+Our first stop was at a small public school where the children were bright and cheerful and anxious to sing to us, show us their work and speak English together.

 We were intrigued to see the stipulations of the “Children’s right to free and compulsory education act 2009” on the wall.
 It is shocking that before this time there were thousands of children in India who didn’t get to attend school.

 Our next stop was to a Government run vet farm where goats and chickens and other animals were bred and then sold to local people at a subsidised rate.
-The breeding programme ensured the animals were disease free and would breed well into the future.
-The programme helps local unemployed people into small business.

 A short drive away and we were at a community centre where we met a group of women who were participating in an embroidery and needlework programme.